Cartus/AGGCN/PubMed/Binary/README.md

 Then prepare vocabulary and initial word vectors with:

 ```
-python3 prepare_vocab.py dataset/semeval dataset/vocab --glove_dir dataset/glove
+./build_vocab.sh
 ```

-This will write vocabulary and word vectors as a numpy matrix into the dir `dataset/vocab`.
+This will write vocabulary and word vectors as a numpy matrix into the dir `dataset/bin_mul/0/vocab`.
+Note that we use 5 fold cross validation, so this operation is required for 5 splits.